Skyscanner/aiotask-context/README.md

     loop.run_until_complete(my_coro_2())
 ```

 You may also want to only keep a copy of the context between calls.
-For example, you have one task that spawns many others and do not want to reflect changes in one task's context into the other tasks.
+For example, you have one task that spawns many others
+and do not want to reflect changes in one task's context into the other tasks.
-To do this use the copying_task_context:
+To do this you have two options:

+- `copying_task_factory` - uses a brand new copy of the context `dict` for *each* task
+- `chainmap_task_factory` - uses a `ChainMap` instead of a `dict` as context,
+    which allows some of the values to be redefined while not creating a full copy of the context

+The following example yields the same results with both:

 ```python
 import asyncio